Thakre-Om-Jeetendra/oCyberSecurityLearningUpdateM/DailyCommit/day15-update-07-29-2025CommandLinePowershell.md

 # Windows PowerShell

+If your folder or file has a space between them use "<name>" this to wrap it.
 ## What Is PowerShell:

 It combines command line and scripting language.
 It is designed for task automation and configuration management.